jasonsclark/jasonsclark/README.md

 # Hi, I'm Jason 👋

 **Product leader.
 Enterprise application builder.
 Meteorologist.
+Mountain Biker.
 Surfer.**

 I've spent 25 years leading product, customer experience, and enterprise application strategy at companies like **Yahoo** and **Salesforce** — implementing and evolving platforms that improve adoption, reduce churn, and create new revenue across global teams.
 Before that I was deploying enterprise software to Fortune 500 clients around the world at **Kana Software**, where I learned that the gap between a good implementation and a failed one is almost always about requirements, relationships, and follow-through.